Declaring Crypto in France With an Accountant: When the Expert-Comptable Is Worth It (2026)

 • Self-file if you are a straightforward occasional investor with manageable activity.

-• The cabinet reconstructs/reconciles, classifies (PFU vs BNC), prepares 2086/3916-bis/2042 C (or BNC/déclaration contrôlée/FEC), documents the position, and runs the DAC8 reconciliation.
+• The cabinet reconstructs and reconciles, classifies (PFU versus BNC), prepares 2086/3916-bis/2042 C (or the BNC declaration / déclaration contrôlée / FEC), documents the position, and runs the DAC8 reconciliation.

-• DAC8 from 2026 adds a reconciliation step the cabinet operationalises — it does not disappear.
+• DAC8 from 2026 adds a reconciliation step the cabinet operationalises; it does not disappear.

 When the expert-comptable is worth it